-• the stated policies and objectives for the portfolio and the operation of those policies in practice.
-These include whether management's strategy focuses on earning contractual interest income, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of any related liabilities or expected cash outflows or realising cash flows through the sale

-• how the performance of the portfolio is evaluated and reported to the Group's management; • the risks that affect the performance of the business model (and the financial assets held within

-• how managers of the business are compensated - e.g. whether compensation is based on the fair ii.
-Classification and subsequent measurement of financial assets (Continued)

-• the frequency, volume and timing of sales of financial assets in prior periods, the reasons for such
+- the stated policies and objectives for the portfolio and the operation of those policies in practice.
+These include whether management's strategy focuses on earning contractual interest income, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of any related liabilities or expected cash outflows or realising cash flows through the sale of the assets; - how the performance of the portfolio is evaluated and reported to the Group's management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how managers of the business are compensated e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales of financial assets in prior periods, the reasons for such sales and expectations about future sales activity.